On The Heine-Borel Property and Minimum Enclosing Balls: Introduction

 \section{Introduction}

-The concept of an LP-type problem originates with the work of Micah Sharir and Emo Welzl in 1992 in their paper ``A combinatorial bound for linear programming and related problems'' \cite{sharir1992combinatorial}.
-Since then, a variety of problems have been shown to be LP type, including minimum radius balls in the Euclidean metric \cite{matouvsek1992subexponential} and spaces with Bregman divergences \cite{nielsen2008smallest}, finding the closest distance between two convex polygons \cite{matouvsek1992subexponential}, various game-theoretic games \cite{halman2007simple} such as simple stochastic games and parity games.
+The concept of an LP-type problem originates with the work of Micah Sharir and Emo Welzl in 1992 in their paper "A combinatorial bound for linear programming and related problems"\cite{sharir1992combinatorial}.
+Since then, a variety of problems have been shown to be LP-type, including minimum radius balls in the Euclidean metric \cite{matouvsek1992subexponential} and spaces with Bregman divergences \cite{nielsen2008smallest}, finding the closest distance between two convex polygons \cite{matouvsek1992subexponential}, various game-theoretic games \cite{halman2007simple} such as simple stochastic games and parity games.
 The analysis of LP-type problems has been a continuous area of study in computational geometry since their inception.
 We contribute to this by proving that determining the minimum radius ball in any metric space satisfying the Heine-Borel property is LP-type.
 We provide an example with the Hilbert and Thompson metrics.
 We also show that this holds for weak metric spaces, that is, where the distance function fails to be symmetric.

 The Hilbert metric originates from the work of David Hilbert in 1895 in relation to Hilbert's fourth problem~\cite{hilbert1895linie}.
 It presents a non-Euclidean metric in which the triangle inequality is not strict.
-The Hilbert metric generalizes the Cayley-Klein model of hyperbolic geometry to arbitrary convex bodies in a $d$-dimensional space.
+The Hilbert metric generalizes the Cayley-Klein model of hyperbolic geometry to arbitrary convex bodies in an $n$-dimensional space.
 Definitions will be given in Section \ref{sec:prelims}.
-Given a convex body, $\Omega \subset \RE^d$, the Hilbert metric has many desirable properties, such as the fact that straight lines are geodesics and are preserved under projective transformations.
+Given a convex body, $\Omega \subset \RE^n$, the Hilbert metric has many desirable properties, such as the fact that straight lines are geodesics and are preserved under projective transformations.
 In the probability simplex, it provides a natural distance between discrete probability distributions, as shown by the works of Nielsen and Sun \cite{nielsen2019clustering, nielsen2022nonlinear}.
-For an excellent resource on Hilbert geometry, see the ``Handbook of Hilbert Geometry''~\cite{papadopoulos2014handbook}, by Papadopoulos and Troyanov.
+For an excellent resource on Hilbert geometry, see "From Funk to Hilbert Geometry" or the "Handbook of Hilbert Geometry", both by Papadopoulos and Troyanov\cite{papadopoulos2014handbook, papadopoulos2014funk}.